 With the current marketing landscape’s focus on digital, tech is also becoming an increasingly prominent feature of all of the above responsibilities.

-Importance of marketing management
+The importance of marketing management

 As Harvard Business Review put it during the previous recession:

 “During recessions it’s more important than ever to remember that loyal customers are the primary, enduring source of cash flow and organic growth.
 Marketing isn’t optional—it’s a “good cost,” essential to bringing in revenues from these key customers and others.”

 Successful marketing management benefits the entire business through:

 - Consistent revenue: marketing produces revenue that helps fund the rest of the business.

 - Improved reputation: marketing often oversees public relations and has the most influence and control over your brand’s reputation, which is increasingly important, especially in saturated markets.

 - Better product insights: by collaborating with the product team using marketing research and analysis, product development becomes more informed.

 - More targeted sales messaging: since marketers spend so much time learning about your target customers and developing positioning, they can assist sales teams with messaging and presentations for stronger closes.